BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 • Shall perform the duties of the president in their absence or inability to serve.

-• Shall be chairman of the Ways and Means Committee.
+• Shall be Chair of the Program and Ways and Means Committee(s).

 The Secretary:

-• Shall keep accurate minutes of all the club meetings and the executive board meetings, including attendance numbers.
+• Shall keep and maintain accurate minutes of all the club meetings and the executive board meetings, including attendance numbers.
+If needed have access to minutes at Board and general meetings.

-• The Secretary shall submit the BOD minutes and the minutes of the general meetings for approval to the Board or a designated person on the BOD.
-When approved, the BOD minutes are to be emailed to all BOD members and the minutes of the general meetings are to be emailed to all Club members in a timely manner.
+• Shall submit the Board minutes and the minutes of the general meetings for approval to the Board.
+When approved, the Board minutes are to be emailed to all Board members and the minutes of the general meetings are to be emailed to all Club members in a timely manner.

 The Treasurer: